-The Master of Museology consists of 4 key modules supplemented by an introduction week and a research and professional skills module.
+The Master of Museology consists of 4 key modules supplemented by an introduction week, winter school and a research and professional skills module.
 Completion of this coursework will take one academic year.
-Thereafter, all students have to fulfil a research internship, which will be concluded with an academic thesis, policy document, exhibition proposal or creative work.
+Thereafter, all students have to fulfill a research internship, which will be concluded with an academic thesis, policy document, exhibition proposal or creative work.

-Introduction Week: during an intensive week in Groningen, students can get acquainted and lay the foundation for the rest of the programme.
+Introduction Week: During an intensive week, students can get acquainted with each other and the city of Amsterdam and lay the foundation for the rest of the programme.
 Fundamental concepts of heritage and museology will be discussed and excursions are made to local museums and monuments.
-Topics will further include: earthquakes and monuments, cultural tourism, World Heritage, community involvement, heritage production and the Groninger Museum.
+In addition, the international framework of heritage organisations is introduced.

-Ethics & strategies in the Heritage Field: focuses on the ethical and strategic aspects of museum and heritage work.
+Drama of Decision Making in the Heritage Field focuses on the ethical and strategic aspects of museum and heritage work which underpin the often difficult decisions we need to make as professionals.
 Through workshops, lectures and excursions students can become aware of the complex ethical and strategic issues current museum and heritage professionals are confronted with in their daily work.
 The module aims to help students to find innovative ways of coping with these challenges.

-Audiences, Expectations & Experiences: combines aspects of project management, experience economy and visitor studies.
-Concepts of designed museum experiences and expectations are discussed and techniques of creative problem solving are actively applied during excursions while critical discussions are presented, aimed at specific case studies.
+Audiences, Expectations & Experiences addresses storytelling and exhibition design.
+Concepts of designed museum experiences and expectations are discussed and techniques of creative problem solving are actively applied during excursions.
+In groups students will be competing in an actual exhibition design project.

-Collection Dynamics: reflects on 2 important trends in collection development: the concept of dynamic collections and that of participative strategies in museums.
-Each museum has to find a balance between the historicity of its collection and the requirements of the present-day social mission.
+Collection Dynamics reflects on 2 important trends in collection development: the concept of dynamic collections and that of participatory strategies in museums.
+Each museum has to find a balance between the historicity of its collection and the requirements of its present-day social mission.